Wilkiea macrophylla: Description

 Wilkiea macrophylla is a glabrous shrub or small tree, typically 1–6 m high.
 Its leaves are narrowly to broadly elliptic, sometimes broadly oblong, 65–240 mm long and 20–90 mm wide on a petiole 2–10 mm long.
 The leaves are thick and leathery with the midvein prominent on both surfaces, and sometimes there are prominent teeth on the edges.
 Male and female flowers are borne on separate plants, male flowers in leaf axils in groups of 3 to 9, 10–15 mm long, each flower oval, 2–3 mm in diameter on a pedicel about 3 mm long, usually with 6 tepals and 2 pairs of stamens.
 Female flowers are borne in leaf axils in groups of 7 to 9, about 15 mm long, each flower flattened spherical, 3–4 mm in diameter on a pedicel 4–6 mm long with 6 or 7 pairs of tepals and 30 to 20 carpels.
 Flowering occurs from December to February, and the fruit is a glossy purplish- to olive-black drupe, 15–20 mm long and 10–12 mm wide.

 Taxonomy

 This species was first formally described in 1838 by Allan Cunningham who gave it the name Hedycarya macrophylla in the Annals of Natural History.
 In 1868, Alphonse Pyramus de Candolle transferred the species to Wilkiea as W. macrophylla in Prodromus Systematis Naturalis Regni Vegetabilis.

 Distribution and habitat

-Large-leaved wilkiea grows in rainforest at altitudes 510 and 610 m from central Queensland to the Richmond River in north-eastern New South Wales.
+Large-leaved wilkiea grows in rainforest from 510 to 610 m elevation, from central Queensland to the Richmond River in north-eastern New South Wales.